Professor Emma Stafford

-In addition to my responsibilities at Leeds, I have been Publicity Officer (April 2004-2011) and then Honorary Secretary of the Classical Association (April 2011-2018).
-From June 2005 to May 2008 I was Honorary Secretary of the Society for the Promotion of Hellenic Studies.
+In addition to my responsibilities at Leeds, I was Publicity Officer (April 2004–2011) and then Honorary Secretary of the Classical Association (April 2011–2018).
+From June 2005–May 2008 I was Honorary Secretary of the Society for the Promotion of Hellenic Studies.

 - Study Abroad Coordinator for Classics

 My research interests lie in various aspects of Greek cultural history, especially religion, approached via a combination of literary and material evidence.
 I also have an interest in the reception of classical myth, especially the myth of Herakles/Hercules, and in Neoclassical allegorical sculpture.

 I have nearly 30 articles/chapters in print on a variety of topics in Greek myth, religion, iconography, sexuality and reception.
 I am author of the monographs Worshipping Virtues: Personification and the Divine in Ancient Greece (Swansea 2000) and Herakles, in Routledge's Gods and Heroes in the Ancient World series (London 2012), and co-editor (with Judith Herrin) of Personification in the Greek World (Aldershot 2005.)

 I have contributed to half a dozen companions/enclopedias published by OUP, CUP, Wiley-Blackwell and Routledge, while my commitment to communicating an interest in Classics beyond academia is demonstrated in the lavishly-illustrated Life, Myth and Art in Ancient Greece (London 2004), as well as by the regular delivery of public lectures at museums and other venues, both locally in Yorkshire and further afield.